-And since you are going to colour your hair at home, there’s absolutely no need for you to put coconut oil or argan oil or whatever oil.
-Unless you wanna cramp your arms from recreating the same salon step, of course.
+Since you’re going to colour your hair at home, there’s absolutely no need for you to put coconut oil or argan oil or whatever oil.
+Unless, of course, you want to cramp your arms from recreating the same salon step.

 If you do choose to wash, dry, and lubricate your hair, apply just enough oil to simulate hair grease.
 A lot of, or too much doesn’t really make any difference.
 The dye is just going to soak it all up and at worst, may also dilute your dye.